CathyZKQ/MindWandering/README.md

 pip install -e .
 ```

-For fitting HDDM, we followed installation guidelines provided by the developers of the package [here] (https://github.com/hddm-devs/hddm).
+For fitting HDDM, we followed installation guidelines provided by the developers of the package [here](https://github.com/hddm-devs/hddm).
 In addition, refer to requirements_hddm.txt in the folder "Figure3_HDDM" for system requirements.